Last Updated on November 11, 2024 by Kittredge Cherry

 Progressive artists and writers portray Sor Juana

-Sor Juana has a rainbow halo in an icon created by queer Lutheran artist and seminarian Katy Miles-Wallace as part of her “Queer Saints” series.
+Sor Juana has a rainbow halo in an icon created by queer Lutheran artist and seminary graduate Katy (Keats) Miles-Wallace as part of the “Queer Saints” series.
 It appears at the top of this post.
 In the icon, Sor Juana holds a book displaying a verse from her poem “My Lady,” which translates as:

 “Let my love be ever doomed